Abhilash-Ponnachan/nginxsetup/readme.md

 This link (https://www.nginx.com/blog/harnessing-power-convenience-of-javascript-for-each-request-with-nginx-javascript-module/) provides a very good introduction to the topic.

-To get on with our purpose of study however, let us create a 'path' within the `default server` configuration that accepts a GET request and returns a JSON response (with some details such as headers, env variables etc.).
+To get on with our purpose of study however, let us create a 'path'(block) within the `default server` configuration that accepts a GET request and returns a JSON response (with some details such as headers, env variables etc.).

 First load the `ngx_http_js_module.so` in the main `nginx.conf` file (do that right at the beginning of the file).